Innovative Partnership Opioid Resource Toolkit

-Welcome to Innovative Partnership Opioid Toolkit.
+Welcome to the Opioid Resource Toolkit, presented by the Sierra-Sacramento Region Innovative Partnerships Program.
 Please use the navigation bar to the left to explore the areas of the toolkit or click the links below.

-Within the Resource Tool Kit, you will find helpful articles and materials that you can use to educate others about the opioid epidemic.
+Within the Opioid Resource Toolkit, you will find helpful articles and materials that you can use to educate others about the opioid and fentanyl epidemic.
 You will also find data portals used to research local community data as well as other important links to assist with evaluation of the topic.

-The Resource Tool Kit is a living document that will continue to be updated with new information and resources as they are discovered.
-Our hope is that these resources are supportive of your efforts to understand and combat the opioid epidemic.
+The Opioid Resource Toolkit is a living document that will continue to be updated with new information and resources as they are discovered.
+We invite you to utilize the materials and resources within the toolkit to assist with services in your agency, and to promote the health and well-being of your community.
+Our hope is that these resources are supportive of your efforts to understand and combat the opioid and fentanyl epidemic.

 Articles & References